miloskec/gateway/documentation/PlantUML/MicroServices.md

 - Brings up the Docker containers for each service.
 - Runs database migrations and seeds the necessary data.
 - Starts background jobs for processing tasks like sending email notifications and consuming Kafka messages.

+After successfully setting up services, you can import the Postman collection and corresponding environments and start testing.

 ## Services and Their Roles